SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Developer-Guide/Developer-Guide-(4b-Radioactive-and-WitherProof).md

+---
+title: Developer Guide (4b Radioactive and WitherProof)
+sidebar_position: 5
+---

-This is the **fourth Part** of our Developer Guide, you can find a full overview on our [main page](https://github.com/Slimefun/Slimefun4/wiki/Developer-Guide).<br>
+This is the **fourth Part** of our Developer Guide, you can find a full overview on our [main page](Developer-Guide).

-If you haven't checked out the [third Part of this Guide](https://github.com/Slimefun/Slimefun4/wiki/Developer-Guide-(3-Your-first-Item)), then please do that.
+If you haven't checked out the [third Part of this Guide](Developer-Guide-(3-Your-first-Item)), then please do that.

 *The fourth part is divided into two sections, this is Section b*.

 ## 1. A Recap of part 4a

-Part 4a is not necessarily *required* to follow this part.<br>
+Part 4a is not necessarily *required* to follow this part.

-However we introduced some very important principles that we will need here too, so instead of re-explaining everything, go check out [part 4a](https://github.com/Slimefun/Slimefun4/wiki/Developer-Guide-(4a-Right-Clicks)) if something is unclear.
+However we introduced some very important principles that we will need here too, so instead of re-explaining everything, go check out [part 4a](Developer-Guide-(4a-Right-Clicks)) if something is unclear.

-Alright, last time we created a custom cake that sets you on fire when you try to eat it.<br>
+Alright, last time we created a custom cake that sets you on fire when you try to eat it.

-But it also gives one XP level when you right-click with that cake in your hand.<br>
+But it also gives one XP level when you right-click with that cake in your hand.

 To achieve this we introduced classes, more specifically we taught you how to create your own class that extends SlimefunItem, here is our code of that class so far.

 ```java